Soft Condorcet Optimization for Ranking of General Agents: Empirical Evaluation

-For Elo ratings, the majorization-minorization algorithm of Hunter (used by bayeselo~\citep{Coulom05bayeselo}) is used to efficiently compute the best fit to the evaluation data~\citep{Hunter04btmodels}, and the SigmoidalProgramming package~\citep{Udell20SP} to solve sigmoidal programs.
-Unless otherwise noted, by default we use gradient descent (Algorithm~\ref{alg:sco}) to compute the SCO ratings, but also compare Fenchel-Young gradients and sigmoidal programming.
+For Elo ratings, the majorization-minorization algorithm of Hunter (used by bayeselo~\cite{Coulom05bayeselo}) is used to efficiently compute the best fit to the evaluation data~\cite{Hunter04btmodels}, and the SigmoidalProgramming package~\cite{Udell20SP} to solve sigmoidal programs.
+By default we use gradient descent to minimize the sigmoid loss (Algorithm~\ref{alg:sco}) to compute the SCO ratings, but also compare Fenchel-Young gradients and sigmoidal programming.
 Unless otherwise noted, $\theta_{min} = 0$ and $\theta_{max} = 100$.
-Full details such as specific hyperparameter values and additional experiments, please see Appendix~\ref{app:results}.
+Full details such as specific hyperparameter values, please see Appendix~\ref{app:results}.
+We also show two additional experiments in Appendix~\ref{app:results}: one which shows SCO used to approximate a Bayesian posterior over rating and one that shows SCO's online performance.